weaveworks/service/infra/README.md

 $ kubectl --kubeconfig=foo/kubeconfig get pods
 ```

-> 💁
-> There are more sophisticated ways to manage multiple clusters and kubeconfigs.
+Note that there are more sophisticated ways to manage multiple clusters and kubeconfigs.
-> See [this Kubernetes documentation](http://kubernetes.io/v1.0/docs/user-guide/kubeconfig-file.html) for more info.
+See [this Kubernetes documentation](http://kubernetes.io/v1.1/docs/user-guide/kubeconfig-file.html) for more info.

 ## Standup